Learning Neural Force Manifolds for Sim2Real Robotic Symmetrical Paper Folding

-Note that the mapping relationship $\mathcal F$ is now irrelevant to quantities with units, e.g., material and geometric properties of the paper.
+Note that the mapping $\mathcal F$ is now independent of quantities with units; e.g., material and geometric properties of the paper.
 As the dimensionality of our problem has been reduced significantly, we can now express $\lambda$ as a function of just two parameters $\bar x, \bar z$.
 Therefore, training a neural network to model $\mathcal F$ is now trivial as non-dimensionalized simulation data from a single type of paper can be used.
-Furthermore, the low dimensionality of $\mathcal F$ allows us easily visualize the $\lambda$ landscape along a non-dimensional 2D-plane.
-In the next section, we will now go over the steps to model $\mathcal F$.
+Furthermore, the low dimensionality of $\mathcal F$ allows us to easily visualize the $\lambda$ landscape along a non-dimensional 2D-plane.